Microsoft-CloudRiches/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

     ![This is a screenshot of the Azure cloud shell window showing the command to create the base64 encoded secret.
 The output to copy is highlighted.](media/hol-2019-10-18_07-12-13.png "Show encoded secret")

-12. Return to the Kubernetes UI in your browser and select **+ Create**.

-13. In the **Configuration -> Secrets -> Add** tab, update the following YAML with the encoded connection string from your clipboard, paste the YAML data into the create dialog, and choose **Add**.
+13. Return to the Kubernetes Service in Azure Portal.
+In the **Configuration -> Secrets -> Add** tab, update the following YAML with the encoded connection string from your clipboard, paste the YAML data into the create dialog, and choose **Add**.

     ```yaml
     apiVersion: v1